GrahamDumpleton/lab-mod-wsgi-express/workshop/content/exercises/03-running-pip-install.md

 Before we attempt to install mod_wsgi using ``pip``, lets first create a Python virtual environment in which to install mod_wsgi and any other packages we require.

 No matter how you are working with Python, it is always a recommended best practice to use a Python virtual environment.
-Installing extra Python packages direct into the main Python installation, or even into a per user ``site-packages`` directory using ``pip install --user``, can cause various [problems](http://blog.dscpl.com.au/2016/01/python-virtual-environments-and-docker.html).
+Installing extra Python packages direct into a system Python installation, or even into a per user ``site-packages`` directory using ``pip install --user``, can cause various [problems](http://blog.dscpl.com.au/2016/01/python-virtual-environments-and-docker.html).
 This applies even if using a ``Dockerfile`` to create a container image.

 To create the Python virtual environment, run: